 Reading is a crucial life skill.
 Children need to be able to read fluently (out loud and in their head), comprehend the simple and more complex meanings behind what they are reading and also to use their reading skills as an aid to learning across the curriculum.

-In school, we have a number of ways of approaching reading that begin with the teaching of phonics (see separate section on this page) and develop through guided reading as they become increasingly independent.
+In school, we have a number of ways of approaching reading that begin with the teaching of phonics (see separate section on this page) and develop through shared reading as they become increasingly independent.

 At home, you have the opportunity to make a real difference to how your child develops as a reader.
 It is perhaps the area of their learning in which you can have the most impact (as well as having lots of enjoyment along the way).
 The simple thing to do is read with your child every single day.
 Ten minutes reading per day is a priceless investment in your child.
 Children should always have a book from school (either from our banded book reading scheme from Reception or in independent choice further up school) which you can read and/or you are of course welcome to extend that reading into whatever will inspire your child the most.10 tips on hearing your child read

 Please find below some ideas on the sorts of questions you can ask your child to help them develop their fluency and their comprehension of what they are reading (just reading the words out loud does not necessarily mean they understand the full meaning an author is trying to convey).
 The first document is aimed at younger readers:Comprehension Qs Younger